MorgVerd/simplified-sentry-transactions/README.md

 # Simplified Sentry Transactions

 The Sentry PHP SDK provides a very powerful transactions system that can be used to make your life a whole lot easier, and I greatly recommend using it directly.
-This file is simply a part of my personal website utilities for when I want to be lazy.
+This file is simply a part of my website utilities for when I want to be lazy.

-**Please ensure that before using any of the functions in the `SentryPreformance` class, the [Sentry SDK](https://github.com/getsentry/sentry-php) is loaded and initialised.**
+**Does not support nested Transactions due to the way I originally designed my website API.
+This file is purely for my performingwebsite, If you choose to use it that's fine, but know that it is somewhat restricted.
+Please ensure that before using any of the functions in the `SentryPreformance` class, the [Sentry SDK](https://github.com/getsentry/sentry-php) is loaded and initialised.**